“You’re shit and your ideas are shit.”

 “I was in a group of 25 to 30-year old men who had been aspiring startup founders for a few years, they knew the language of the environment and I was learning that as I participated in the program.”

-She knew she had the knowledge and the acumen to achieve startup success, but she also felt the gendered subtleties.
+Long says she knew she had the knowledge and the acumen to achieve startup success, but she also felt the gendered subtleties.

 “Every environment I’m in, a man will always talk before a woman,” she says.